 It is generally accepted that there are four main forms of abuse.
 It is accepted that in all forms of abuse there are elements of emotional abuse, and that some children are subjected to more than one form of abuse at any one time.
-The following definitions are from Working Together to Safeguard Children (March 2015 and 2017 amendment).
+The following definitions are from Working Together to Safeguard Children (July 2018).